-ls, l, lf, lx, di - list contents of directory
+ls - list contents of directory

-ls [-abcdfgilmqrstuxlCFR] name ... l [ls options] name ...
+ls [-abcdfgilmqrstux1CFR] name ...

+I [ls options] name ...

 For each directory argument, ls lists the contents of the directory; for each file argument, ls repeats its name and any other information requested.
 The output is sorted alphabetically by default.
 When no argument is given, the current directory is listed.
 When several arguments are given, the arguments are first sorted appropriately, but file arguments appear before directories and their contents.